Lancia: The relaunch of the brand

 On November 28, 2022, Luca Napolitano laid the cornerstone of Lancia's "renaissance" by revealing a new logo and introducing the new Pu+Ra (Pure + Radical) Design language - through a sculpture called Pu+Ra Zero.
 Inspired by historic models such as the Aurelia, Flaminia, Delta and the 1970 Stratos Zero concept car, future electric models will be adorned by both organic lines and geometric shapes at the same time.
 The iconic calice grille was reinterpreted as a new Y-shaped LED light signature, with the new wordmark above them, instead of the shield.
 At the rear, round taillights pays homage directly to the Stratos sports car.
 All these design shapes were later applied into a fully-functional concept car: the Lancia Pu+Ra HPE Concept presented on 15 April 2023 in Milan.

 On 12 December 2023, a prototype of the fourth generation of Ypsilon was found at the deep of a canal in the Montbeliard region, France, close to a Stellantis' plant in Sochaux; unveiling its final design few months before the official unveil.
 The model had been presumed stolen during development testing rides before the sinking.

-On 14 February 2024, Lancia officially launches the fourth generation of Ypsilon, first under a limited production edition called Ypsilon Edizione Limitata Cassina, codeveloped between Lancia and Italian high-end furniture manufacturer Cassina S.p.A.
-Production of the model is capped at 1,906 units, the amount referencing Lancia's foundation in 1906.
+On 14 February 2024, Lancia launched the fourth generation of Ypsilon, initially offered as a limited production edition called the Ypsilon Edizione Limitata Cassina.
+This edition was co-developed between Lancia and Italian high-end furniture manufacturer Cassina S.p.A.
+Production of the model was capped at 1,906 units to commemorate Lancia's founding year of 1906.

-The Lancia Ypsilon dominated the Italian market in the first months of 2024, recording exceptional numbers for the brand.
-Concluding the first quarter with 12,923 units sold, up 16.4% compared to the same period in 2023.
+The Ypsilon dominated the Italian market in the early months of 2024, and concluded the first quarter with 12,923 sales, up 16.4% compared to the same period in 2023.